What is modern slavery?

 You can report to the Modern Slavery Helpline on 0800 0121 700 or using their online form

-If you think you are, or have been, a victim of modern slavery there are organisations that can help.
+If you think you are, or have been, a victim of modern slavery there are organisations that can help including our Victims First Specialist Service which incorporates specialist skills and knowledge on exploitation and modern slavery.
 They can provide you with practical and emotional support to help you cope with the effects of the crime.
-If you feel that you need this support please contact Victims First on 0300 1234 148 or using the online form.
+If you feel that you need this support please contact Victims First by visiting Get Support Now.